 The reality is that people around you are going to be drinking more around the holidays — and alcohol-spiked drinks seem to be everywhere — making it more difficult to avoid alcoholic relapse, or any other kind of relapse, for that matter.

-Posted on September 22, 2017 in Blog
+Posted in Blog on September 22, 2017

 Ecstasy addiction is a serious and dangerous problem, especially for American teens.
 In 2016, 1.7% of 8th-graders, 2.8% of 10th-graders and 4.9% of 12th-graders reported using ecstasy, also known as MDMA.
 To prevent ecstasy addiction in teens, know the warning signs and risk factors.

-Posted on September 21, 2017 in Blog
+Posted in Blog on September 21, 2017

 Unfortunately, many young adults don’t stop to ask what is binge drinking until its too late.
 The truth is that young adults are most at risk of engaging in binge drinking behavior for a number of reasons.

-Posted on September 20, 2017 in Blog
+Posted in Blog on September 20, 2017

 Cocaine is a powerful, illegal stimulant that comes in both a powdered form and a hardened, rock-like form that is often referred to as “crack.”
 Teenagers and older users sometimes rely on slang terms to shield or disguise their communications regarding the drug.
 A review of the drug slang list for both powdered cocaine and crack will help you detect these coded communications.
+If you or someone you love has an addiction to cocaine, consider seeking treatment for cocaine abuse.